orangeduck/Cello-Website/pages/learn-quickstart.md

 every 100th frame.
 All we need to do for this is put the following code inside our `for` loop.

-What we do is generate a filename for each frame using the `print_to` function.
-This function is a lot like `sprintf` but works for any type of object that implements the `Format` class, so you can use it to also print to `stdout` or any other file object.

     if (i % 100 is 0) {
       var filename = new(String);
       print_to(filename, 0, "./frames_cello/%04d.tga", $I(i / 100));